-1.12 Share capital
+1.11 Share capital and share premium

 Ordinary shares are classified as equity.
-Incremental costs directly attributable to the issue of new shares are shown in equity as a deduction, net of tax, from the proceeds.
+Amounts received in excess of par value are credited to share premium.
+Incremental costs directly attributable to the issue of new shares are shown in share premium as a deduction, net of tax, from the proceeds.
 Incremental costs directly attributable to the issue of new shares or for the acquisition of a business, are included in the cost of acquisition as part of the purchase consideration.